ray-project/ray/doc/source/cluster/kubernetes/examples/distributed-checkpointing-with-gcsfuse.md

 ## Configuring the GCS Bucket

-Create a GCS bucket that will be used as the remote filesystem.
+Create a GCS bucket that Ray uses as the remote filesystem.
 ```
 BUCKET=<your GCS bucket>
 gcloud storage buckets create gs://$BUCKET --uniform-bucket-level-access
 ```

-Create a Kubernetes ServiceAccount that will be used to grant the RayCluster access to mount the GCS bucket:
+Create a Kubernetes ServiceAccount that grants the RayCluster access to mount the GCS bucket:
 ```
 kubectl create serviceaccount pytorch-distributed-training
 ```

 Bind the `roles/storage.objectUser` role to the Kubernetes service account and bucket IAM policy.
-See [identifying projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects) to figure out your project ID and project number:
+See [Identifying projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects) to find your project ID and project number:
 ```
 PROJECT_ID=<your project ID>
 PROJECT_NUMBER=<your project number>